 I surrendered my life to the Lord as a young teenager during a week of camp.
 I knew right then and there that God wanted me in full-time service.
 I have to be honest, though, and say that I struggled with doubts about my salvation.
 I heard someone preach about people who trick themselves into thinking they are saved.
 I was young, and may have just misunderstood, but it really scared me.
 When I was in college, I asked the Lord to give me a verse that I could cling to whenever that fear would arise.
 He led me to John 11:25&26 which says, “Jesus said unto her, I am the resurrection and the life: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.
 Believest thou this?”
 And every time I read those verses, my heart cries out the words of Martha’s response in verse 28, “Yea, Lord: I believe that thou art the Christ, the Son of God . . .”

 I am truly thankful to the Lord for His leading in my life.
 He placed me with born again parents, allowed me to grow up under the ministry of a Godly Pastor, gave me the opportunity to attend Ambassador Baptist College, and now is taking our family into the ministry of evangelism.

 What a privilege it is so serve the King of Kings!

 The Lord brought Haileigh and Dominyck into our lives in the summer of 2014.
 After close to two years of fostering them, God graciously allowed us to adopt them in May of 2016.
 Haileigh trusted Christ as her personal Savior in March of 2015 at the age of seven.
 It was then a tremendous blessing for her to be the first person I baptized after my ordination!
-We are trusting that Dom will come to see his personal need of Christ soon.
+Dom trusted Christ as his Savior in June of 2018 at the age of six.
 They are both a precious gift from God and they are also excited to travel as a family and minister to others.